junuMoon/algorithm/README.md

 # Algorithm

-[*noun*] Word use by programmers when they do not want to explain what they did.
+[*noun*] Word, used by programmers when they do not want to explain what they did.